nus-cs2113-AY2021S2/ip/docs/README.md

 ```
 Got it.
 I've added this task:
 [D][ ] Plant Mushroom (by: 2020-02-25)
-Now you have 2 tasks in the list.
+Now you have 2 task(s) in the list.
 ```

 ### 3.3 Add an Event task: `Event`